General

 Classical Academic Press does not regularly offer discounts or coupons.
 Keeping consistent pricing maintains our commitment to high quality textbooks while honoring the work of our authors, designers and employees.
 Should we offer a special discount or deal, you can hear about it first by following us on Facebook or subscribing to our weekly e-newsletter.

-We have experienced delays in shipments and fulfillment as a result of the COVID-19 pandemic.
 Some items may be listed as "backorder" and can be purchased.
 There will be a note in the product description describing the estimated time of arrival for the product.
 If you have questions or experience a delay outside of the estimated date provided, please contact sales support at (717)-730-0711 or email us at info@classicalsubjects.com.

 Please note that Classical Academic Press does not accept unsolicited manuscripts.
 If you have a project that you are confident falls within our current product lines (please first familiarize yourself with our curricula and guide books), you may send a letter of inquiry to Info (at) ClassicalSubjects.com.